-Commenting on a planning application
+Comment on a planning application

-Find out how to comment on a planning application.
+Anyone is entitled to comment on a planning application.

 You can comment on a planning application via the planning application search.
 Search for the application number and click on the 'comment on application' link.

-Anyone is entitled to make representations / comment on a planning application.
 We normally allow 21 days for comments to be made from the date the application is publicised.

 Comments should be submitted within the period specified in the site / press notice.